Leading Residential Mental Health Facility in Tennessee

 - Family Therapy helps treat mental illness.
 It provides understanding, support, and education for family members.
 It strengthens relationships by addressing the impact of mental illness on family dynamics.

 - Group Therapy is a respectful environment your therapist leads.
 It’s a way to hone your communication skills and learn from the stories of others.
 You become a better listener and think outside of yourself.
 Fellowship is vital in early recovery.
+Our intimate group sizes allow patients to build connections and find comfort in vulnerability.

 - Individual Therapy sessions are the time between just you and your therapist.
 You work through the personal aspects of your mental health disorder.
 You can focus on facing your challenges.
+These one-on-one sessions are crucial to discovering the root of your disorder, which is why we provide two individual sessions per week.

 - Life Coaching works with clients to help them create a fulfilling and purposeful life.
 While therapists and counselors focus on addressing the psychological aspects of mental illness, our life coaches focus on practical strategies and skills to support clients in rebuilding their lives.